Wander is powered by Vocal.

 The goal is to head west after graduating college.
 This gives me two years to get my bearings together, and maybe convince a few friends to come with me on this journey.
 You’ll be coming along too, because I will make sure to document this through writing and video.
 Any and all advice from expert travelers is appreciated.

 I’m normally one to start off with an idea, and then pull the plug on it.
-You’ll be sure this dream won’t fade until I’m on the road, heading towards the "Forest Fire" state.
+You’ll be sure this dream won’t fade until I’m on the road, heading toward the Land of Milk and Honey.
 Or at least that’s what I call it.